The Unsung Heroes of Nature: Vultures and Their Vital Role in Ecosystems

 Weaknesses:

-When vultures ingest these poisons while scavenging, it can lead to severe health issues or even death, impacting their populations and disrupting their role in the ecosystem.
+When vultures feed on poisoned animals, it can lead to illness or death, hurting their numbers and the work they do in the ecosystem.

 - Habitat Loss: The ongoing processes of urbanization and agricultural expansion pose serious risks to vulture populations by encroaching on their natural habitats.
 As human settlements expand and land is converted for agricultural use, the availability of suitable environments for vultures diminishes.